 Substance Use Disorders and Co-Occurring PTSD

-Substance Use Disorders and PTSD commonly co-occur.
+Substance use disorders (SUDs) and PTSD commonly co-occur.
 People with trauma may turn to substances in an attempt to forget or dull emotions.
 Additionally, during a traumatic event, the body is flooded with endorphins to help numb the emotional and/or physical pain.
-Once the event is over, people may experience endorphin withdrawal, which mirrors symptoms of withdrawal from alcohol and drugs.
+Once the event is over, people may experience endorphin withdrawal, which mirrors withdrawal symptoms from alcohol and drugs.
 Some researchers think endorphin withdrawal may lead people to use substances in order to increase endorphin activity.

 PTSD is a disorder that some people develop after witnessing or experiencing a dangerous, violent or traumatic event.
 People with PTSD experience intense and disturbing reminders of the experience long after it has ended.
 This may include flashbacks, nightmares, fear, and strong negative reactions to things that remind them of the event.
 Not everyone who experiences a trauma will develop PTSD.
 About 7 or 8 out of every 100 people will have PTSD at some point in their lives.
 Certain factors, such as genes and the type of trauma, influence whether or not a person develops PTSD.